-Saskatoon Light & Power receives all its electricity from SaskPower with four 138,000 volt interconnections at the Queen Elizabeth Power Station and one 138,000 volt interconnection in Forest Grove east of the Forestry Farm Park.
+Saskatoon Light & Power receives all of its electricity from SaskPower with four 138,000 volt interconnections at the Queen Elizabeth Power Station and one 138,000 volt interconnection in Forest Grove east of the Forestry Farm Park.
 Nine substations are strategically located along the transmission lines to transform the voltage to 25,000, 14,400 and 4,160 volts for distribution to Saskatoon Light & Power's grid and its customers.
-Nine additional substations are located throughout the City to provide for suitable transformation to 4,160 volts.
-An underground 600 volt network system exists in the central business district and is being expanded, as development occurs, to reduce the number of overhead lines in the downtown area and provide a high degree of reliability to the customers connected to it.
+Eight additional substations are located throughout the city to provide for suitable transformation to 4,160 volts.
+An underground 600-volt network system exists in the central business district and is being expanded, as development occurs, to reduce the number of overhead lines in the downtown area and provide a high degree of reliability to the customers connected to it.

-Saskatoon Light & Power serves approximately 61,700 customers (117,200 Saskatoon residents) within the Utility's 69 square kilometer service area, which is limited by the 1958 City boundary.
-Annual energy consumption is 1,040 GWh (gigawatt hours) and the peak summer load is 200 MVA (megavolt-amps).
+Saskatoon Light & Power serves approximately 62,000 customers (117,200 Saskatoon residents) within the Utility's 69 square kilometer service area, which is limited by the 1958 City boundary.
+Annual energy consumption is approximately 1,000 GWh (gigawatt hours) and the peak summer load is approximately 200 MVA (megavolt-amps).